QuirkyRobots/3Data/README.md

 * Use the copy theme button to copy the data URL, which contains all your theme settings, including the custom message.
 * Tick the wireframe box to view the cube in wireframe mode and adjust the mesh detail by selecting vertices.

-* If you have any issues, please view the #security section
+* If you have any issues, please view the [security](#browser-security-policies--performance) below.

 ## Coming Soon